Snow, sleet, freezing rain and hail: What's the difference?

 HOW COLD DOES IT HAVE TO BE TO SNOW?

-But if warmer air starts to intrude into the region, then things get dicey.
+If warmer air starts to intrude into the region, then things get dicey.

-How does freezing rain and sleet form?
+How do freezing rain and sleet form?

 Both sleet and freezing rain start with a snowflake that melts into a raindrop as it encounters a slice of warmer air on its free-fall through the atmosphere.
 But if there is a renewed area of freezing temperatures near the ground, the drop will refreeze.

-If the wedge of warm air is relatively narrow and the area of freezing air is fairly thick, the raindrop will have time to freeze back into an ice pellet -- this is known as sleet (or on weather observations as "ice pellets" or "P.")
+If the wedge of warm air is relatively narrow and the area of freezing air is fairly thick, the raindrop will have time to freeze back into an ice pellet.
+This is known as sleet (or on weather observations as "ice pellets" or "P").

 Once it hits the surface, it will instantly freeze to wherever it landed.

-Unlike sleet, which is more of an accumulation of pellets, freezing rain creates an icy glaze and turns streets and sidewalks into sheets of ice, making driving and walking quite treacherous.
+Unlike sleet, which is more of an accumulation of pellets, freezing rain creates an icy glaze and turns streets and sidewalks into increasingly-thick sheets of ice, making driving and walking quite treacherous.

 What's worse, the ice is transparent, and many unsuspecting drivers can find themselves hurtling forward with no traction and no way to control their vehicle if they suddenly reach a road that was just hit by a freezing rain event.
-Some of America's worst accidents involving dozens to hundreds of cars have happened in freezing rain events.

 HOW MUCH ICE IS NEEDED TO KNOCK OUT POWER, DAMAGE TREES?